betheden/greek-grammar/content/person_first.rst

 When a word is in the first person, it can be recognized by a variety of changes to the form.
 These changes differ greatly from each other and are hard to sum up in a simple, helpful way.
 These changes can be classified into Verbal Conjugation forms and Personal Pronouns.

 Some languages use an inclusive we (which includes the person being spoken to in the “we”) and an exclusive we (which excludes the person being spoken to from the “we”).
 Neither English nor Biblical Greek distinguishes between the inclusive and the exclusive “we”.
 The context will determine which one is meant.
-See also  [translationAcademy](http://ufw.io/academy/) and [translationNotes](http://unfoldingword.org/tn/) for help if the context is not clear.
+See also `translationAcademy <http://ufw.io/academy/>` and `translationNotes <http://unfoldingword.org/tn/>` for help if the context is not clear.

-Greek distinguishs between [Number Singular](https://ugg.readthedocs.io/en/latest/number_singular.html) and [Number Plural](https://ugg.readthedocs.io/en/latest/number_plural.html), but not between [Gender Masculine](https://ugg.readthedocs.io/en/latest/gender_masculine.html) and [Gender Feminine](https://ugg.readthedocs.io/en/latest/gender_feminine.html) or [Gender Neuter](https://ugg.readthedocs.io/en/latest/gender_neuter.html) or  in the first person.
+Greek distinguishs between `Number Singular` <https://ugg.readthedocs.io/en/latest/number_singular.html>` and `Number Plural <https://ugg.readthedocs.io/en/latest/number_plural.html>`, but not between `Gender Masculine <https://ugg.readthedocs.io/en/latest/gender_masculine.html>` and `Gender Feminine <https://ugg.readthedocs.io/en/latest/gender_feminine.html>` or `Gender Neuter <https://ugg.readthedocs.io/en/latest/gender_neuter.html>` or  in the first person.

-The first person can be found in [Verb](https://ugg.readthedocs.io/en/latest/verb.html) forms and as a [Pronoun](https://ugg.readthedocs.io/en/latest/pronoun.html).
+The first person can be found in `Verb <https://ugg.readthedocs.io/en/latest/verb.html>` forms and as a `Pronoun <https://ugg.readthedocs.io/en/latest/pronoun.html>`.

 The first person of a verb is formed by adding a first person personal ending (or sufformative) to the verb stem.
 These endings can be divided into eight basict types: primary active, secondary active, primary middle/passive, and secondary middle/passive.
 The  present tense uses the primary endings.
 The aorist tense uses the secondary endings.There are also singular and plural endings.